sabrlang/sabr_old/README.md

 ```
 Pos is the name of the struct, and it has two member variables, x and y.

 To use a struct, allocate memory space equal to the size of the struct.
-The name of the structure returns the size of the struct.
+The name of the structure return the size of the struct.
 The members of the struct are used in the form `Pos.x`, It must be preceded by the address of a block of memory in that struct type.
 This will return the address of the member variable.
 ```
 Pos cells allot $p1 set \ After allocating the Pos struct, it is assigned to the p1 variable.